 Using social media content to attract customers takes a simple, but purposeful, formula.
 When you plan out your posting, think about five different types of social media content to post.
 This way, your followers whether they've been bought or naturally grown, will be kept happy.
 By visiting websites such as JeffBullas.com you can learn about the best options if you are to choose to buy your followers.
 These include: Industry Expert Content – to be helpful and show that you know your "stuff" Unique or Local Updates - to build community Personal Updates – to build community Product-Based Promotions – by providing all of the above, you have earned the right to promote your products or services Promote Ads or Content Using Facebook Posts - not really a different type of content, but a different way to distribute the four above.
 Let's dive into a little about each of these types of content.
 All of these will help you build your community by being interesting, educational and informative.
 Industry Expert Content Post about appealing topics for your audience, but not necessarily promoting your products/services.
 Free HOT!Content is the easiest way to populate this category.
 Provide your readers with information about your industry that shows you know what's happening and that you can guide them.
 For marketing to moms, or parents, this may look like: Parenting 411: Homework Tricks 25 DIY Furniture Hacks You Should Start Right Now This Year's Hottest Hair Trends At some point or another, these pieces of information will come in useful for anyone who is looking to make some changes to their life.
 When it comes to learning about the hottest hair trends, for example, simply knowing where you can get the best hair rollers from will help those of us who are in desperate need of a style transformation before a birthday party or wedding.
 The articles may not be used all the time, but you can guarantee that they will be at some point because we're always looking for ways to add some spice to our lives, and it could come in the form of informative articles like this.
 Looking for a resource to get industry content customized to you for free, each day?
 Get free Hot!Content for your industry here.
 Unique or Local Updates Share posts that brag or highlight things happening in your exact locale, or very narrow market segment.
 These would look like: New Tollway Set to Open Next Friday 4 Must Attend Events this Weekend Cy-Hope Resale Shop Opens off Barker Cypress Rd.
 Personal Updates Local and personal updates help build community and include items that aren't selling something, but are making your audience increase familiarity with the organization, the neighborhood, its people and goals.
 It could involve: introducing a new face, thanking volunteers who worked on a project, giving a "here's what's happening now" post, a "congratulations" to a staff member or customer, or even a "pardon our mess while we renovate the north bathroom" post with a photo [...]

 You want to get more social followers for your business, build stark raving fans, drive more leads and increase revenues.
 Who doesn't?
+But have you tried things like getting a buyer persona template whereby you can use your personas to create more targeted content?
+Are you able to create more targeted content for each group of customers and have more successful marketing campaigns and stronger results?
+Or are you withholding traditional marketing practices?
+Many companies tend to choose to leverage the services of experts in the field of social media management and brand-building strategies, like Tom Baker for example.
+These experts can come up with actionable plans to help out with key areas of establishing an online presence and more importantly, getting more customers talking about the brand.
 Here are eleven secrets to get more social followers.
 Post the articles: Sounds basic...and it is.
 Each day, I receive content that I think my community will like.
 I sift through those and select a daily piece of interesting info to share.
 (Here is a free content source for you!)
 Share a work/life balance tip: Your social media followers want to know you're a real person with similar struggles that they have.
 Note this when you share that type of content.
 (Example: Maybe you're posting a list of some type...say, "Especially #2!"
 Then you raise curiosity to see what #2 is.)
 Ask a question with the post: People are more apt to answer a question, than to randomly comment on a post.
 If somebody posts a photo and asks you a question, such as, "Which is your favorite?" regarding a list you post, people are more likely to click through, read and have a comment.
 Be a genius.
 Attract customers and prospects by showing how smart you are, sharing info that is about the industry, relevant and, well...HOT.
 Posting educational articles for your industry and target audience makes you a more relevant partner for customers and helps keep you in tune with your target persona.
+Another way to get a larger following on a social media platform like Instagram, is to Buy your Instagram followers with Upleap.
 Tie the post to real people or events at your facility: Bring the post home with a comment about a person on your staff or an event happening.
 Commenting, "Ms. Shayna wouldn't approve of this article, would she?" would certainly raise comments, especially if Shayna is popular!
 Staff comments: Encourage your employees to comment on the posts on your page.
 Often, people are reluctant to comment, as they don't know the human behind the post; but, if their specific contact at your company comments, this often will get them to join the conversation.
 Caption this: Did you find an image associated with one of your pieces of content particularly compelling?
 Ask your fans to caption it!
 Faux number the post as a "tip:" Periodically post article using a random numbered tip to increase engagement.
-This is true whether or not the tip is part of an actual numbered series, so feel free to have fun with the numbers.
-Call out your favorite part of the article: If you post a list of any type, say, "Especially #5 for moms, right?!"
-This makes people curious about the content, encouraging them to click through and comment.
-Host a Q&A: If a controversial or especially deep topic comes about on your content stream, consider hosting a live question and answer post with your fans and your staff about the topic.
-Weekly reboot: Each week, repost the post that brought you the most engagement.
-There are various ways to get content, but in my volunteer work, I use HOT!Content to build our theatre's social community.
-As a HOT!Content customer, I receive five industry-specific articles each day via [...]
+This is true whether or not the tip is part of [...]